The Scientific Committee for Life, Environmental and Geo Sciences

 - Participating in ‘horizon scanning’ and monitoring new emerging research developments, in order to provide timely advice to Science Europe Member Organisations and policy-makers.

-Some of the Committee’s 2014 priorities in terms of policy topics include:
+Some of the Committee’s 2014 and 2015 priorities in terms of policy topics include:

 Career Paths in Multidisciplinary Research

 Traditional ways of working in silos hamper the ability to provide integrated data and models.
 The current rapid progress in data acquisition and analysis requires input from various experts in order to generate knowledge whilst combining different fields.
 In this context, new challenges emerge in advancing careers.
 Thus, the Committee is addressing an urgent need for the development of ‘credits’ - such as publications records or being a speaker at events – for scientists working in large multidisciplinary teams.
 Moreover, this field requires impact indicators which can demonstrate the added value of joint efforts, and suitable strategies in publishing and authorship.

 Scientific research dedicated to solving global challenges requires collaborative research on an international scale.
 Therefore, the Committee is analysing opportunities arising from international collaborations and identifying tools that foster the development of multinational and bottom-up collaborative research, by reaching out directly to scientific communities.